Ewan-lrx/ft_ssl/doc/lessons-learned.md

 I'm a computer science student aiming to specialize in cybersecurity, and cryptography is one of the areas I'm actively focusing on right now.
-Rather than just knowing that "MD5 is broken" or "SHA-256 is what you should use instead," I wanted to actually understand *why* — what makes one hash function different from another internally, what design choices affect their security and performance, and what it really means for a function to be "one-way" or "collision-resistant" once you've built one yourself instead of just reading about it.
+Rather than just knowing that "MD5 is broken" or "SHA-256 is what you should use instead," I wanted to actually understand why/what makes one hash function different from another internally, what design choices affect their security and performance, and what it really means for a function to be "one-way" or "collision-resistant" once you've built one yourself instead of just reading about it.